IBM/cloudpakfordata-telco-churn-workshop/workshop/README.md

-## Analyzing Telco Customer Churn with Cloud Pak for Data on OpenShift
+## Analyzing Telco Customer Churn with Cloud Pak for Data as a Service on OpenShift

 Welcome to our workshop!
-In this workshop we'll be using the Cloud Pak for Data platform to Collect Data, Organize Data, Analyze Data, and Infuse AI into our applications.
+In this workshop we'll be using the Cloud Pak for Data as a Service that is available on the IBM Cloud platform to Collect Data, Organize Data, Analyze Data, and Infuse AI into our applications.
 The goals of this workshop are:

 * Collect and virtualize data
 * Visualize data with Data Refinery